c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 DEVILBOX_UI_ENABLE
 ------------------

-In case you want to completely disable the Devilbox intranet, such as when running it on production, you need to set this variable to ``0``.
+In case you want to completely disable the DreamDevBox intranet, such as when running it on production, you need to set this variable to ``0``.

 By disabling the intranet, the webserver will simply remove the default virtual host and redirect